hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 The different PTx on the destination stop points gives the earliest arrival to our destinations for each number of connection.
 In this case, if we target G, starting at 7:45 from A gives G at 10:00 using 0 connection, but starting at 7:55 gives 10:20 using 0 connection and 10:00 using 1 connection.

-Note that the TR0 can have several entries, and, in practice, there is a few hundred of them (all the accessible stop point by feet).
+Note that the TR0 can have several entries, and, in practice, there is a few hundred of them (all the accessible stop points by feet).

 ### Second pass